david-abell/wet-eireann/README.md

 Places lookup is restricted to the region covered by Met Éireann forecast data.

+## Project goals

+- Build a full feature weather app that I could use as a personal weather app.
+- Explore react state management techniqes.

 ## Technology used

 - Met Éireann XML weather API